Transport guide - South Africa - Africa

 Group each day by area and use the simplest route.

-How transport works in Cape Town
+How to get around Cape Town

 Match the route to the shape of the city, not just the map.